-P-Pass - means that credit is granted and that the student achieved a level of performance judged to be satisfactory by the instructor.
-To obtain a "P" grade for this Elective, a student must attend 3 clinics at Jenison Fieldhouse

-- N-No Grade- means that no credit is granted and that the student did not achieve a level of performance judged to be satisfactory by the instructor.
-A student who does not complete a make-up experience for one or more unexcused OR two or more excused absences will receive an "N" grade. - Remediation Since elective courses in the MSUCOM preclerkship curriculum are optional, students are not required to remediate the elective if an "N" grade is received, and no remediation option is available.
+- P-Pass-means that credit is granted and that the student achieved a level of performance judged to be satisfactory by the instructor.
+To obtain a "P" grade for this course, a student must obtain a total of 75 points. - N-No Grade-means that no credit is granted and that the student did not achieve a level of performance judged to be satisfactory by the instructor.
+A student who accumulates less than 75 points will receive an "N" grade. - Remediation Since elective courses in the MSUCOM preclerkship curriculum are optional, students are not required to remediate the elective if an "N" grade is received, and no remediation option is available.